Osteria dei Maltagliati

 What should I wear to Osteria dei Maltagliati?

 Dress casually and comfortably.
-Osteria dei Maltagliati is a rustic, exposed-brick room built around a wood-fired oven — there is no signal here of a formal dress code.
+Osteria dei Maltagliati is a rustic, exposed-brick room built around a wood-fired oven; this is not a formal dress-code setting.
 Clean jeans and a decent shirt are entirely appropriate.
 This is Abruzzo farmhouse cooking, not a white-tablecloth occasion.

 Is Osteria dei Maltagliati good for solo dining?